 — Marianne Donnelley, The Las Vegas Tribune

 About the playwright: Richard Lucas is a Los Angeles-based writer, actor, comedian, and storyteller.
-His first book, The Dog Log, a comedic memoir about living next to a barking dog, is being published by The Chicago Review Press for release in 2019.
+His first book, The Dog Log, a comedic memoir about living next to a barking dog, is being published by The Chicago Review Press in September, 2019.
 For more information, visit www.RichardLucasComedy.com.

 Bono and The Edge Waiting for Godomino’s

-Cost: $15 in advance purchased online, $20 at the door
+Cost: $20 in advance or at the door

 “LOVED this show soooo much!!… insanely clever writing paired with an incredible ensemble… Trust me — this is a show you REALLY want to see!
 It’s a MUST!!!”